compbiozurich/UZH-BIO392/course-results/2021/vera-flück/2021-10-05-day9-Exploration of different file formats.md

 because of the compressed binary code, these file type is appropriate for storing called variants

 * **CRAM**
+CRAM is a compressed columnar file format for storing biological sequences aligned to a reference sequence.
+It is an efficient references-based alternative to SAM and BAM.
+It uses a genomic reference to describe differences between the aligned sequence fragments and the reference sequence, reducing storage costs.

 ### Genome Annotation file formats
 * **GFF**